reallongnguyen/nestjs-vibe-coding/tasks/sprint-004-tasks.md

 ### Technical Notes

 - Use the UserFollow model in Prisma
-- Implement proper pagination using the Collection class
+- Implement proper pagination using the PagedResult class
 - Follow RESTful API design principles
 - Ensure efficient database queries